-While you are in Costa Rica you'll be living with the host family who will provide you with accommodation, meals, and support.

-GLV will provide you with guidance and support in case you become ill, or need any other medical attention.
-You can contact our Green Life Volunteers Manager 24/7 on an emergency cell phone number (+506 8570 0710 - Janina Schan).
+While you are working as an intern, your host family will provide you with accommodation, meals, and support.
+You will have to provide it yourself if you choose to have your own apartment.
+We will provide you with guidance and support in case you become ill, or need any other medical attention.
+You can contact our Green Life Volunteers Manager 24/7 on an emergency cell phone number (+506 8570 0710).

-The project supervisors and staff members of Green Life Volunteers expect you to attend the program regularly, be on time, and behave consistently in ways that reflect well upon Green Life Volunteers and the other volunteers.
+The project supervisors and staff members of Green Life Volunteers expect you to attend the program regularly, be on time, and behave consistently in ways that reflect well upon Green Life Volunteers and the other volunteers / interns.
 You are expected to dress according to local norms while in public and to treat people with kindness and respect appropriate to their age and social standing.

-In addition, Green Life Volunteers insist that volunteers avoid any contact with drugs and any culturally inappropriate activities relating to alcohol, especially in your host homes.
-Remember that the culture of the families can be rather conservative.
-In case that a volunteer repeatedly behaved in ways that contradict the codes and conducts, we reserve the right to remove volunteers from a program.
+The same goes if you have a host family.
+In addition, Green Life Volunteers insist that interns avoid any contact with drugs and any culturally inappropriate activities relating to alcohol, especially in your host homes.
+Remember that some of these families have children and their culture is rather conservative.
+In case that a interns repeatedly behaved in ways that contradict the codes and conducts, we reserve the right to remove interns from a program.

-We view the volunteer experience as a commitment that includes a willingness to overcome challenges of all kinds.
-In cases where volunteers are experiencing difficulties, we strongly encourage creative, collaborative solutions that allow the volunteer commitments to be completed.
-At the same time, we respect the ability and freedom of our volunteers to use their own judgments and understand that volunteer work only functions well when volunteers retain the will to participate fully and energetically.
+We view the intern experience as a commitment that includes a willingness to overcome challenges of all kinds.
+In cases where interns are experiencing difficulties, we strongly encourage creative, collaborative solutions that allow the intern commitments to be completed.
+At the same time, we respect the ability and freedom of our interns to use their own judgments and understand that intern work only functions well when interns retain the will to participate fully and energetically.